3 Benefits of Decorative Distraction Markers

 Clear glass walls might look beautiful in your space, but they have almost no privacy.
 Open office spaces were loved as an alternative to claustrophobic cubicles, and they definitely have their advantages (plus they just looked really cool).
 But they also mean a lot more anxiety and productivity-killing stress for workers.
 Most human beings need some privacy for at least part of their workday to focus.

 Top companies understand how important environmental branding is for their business.
-It helps create a strong identity for their company, motivate employees and create a sense of community, and has a high impact on visiting clients.
+It helps create a strong identity for their company, motivates employees and creates a sense of community, and has a high impact on visiting clients.

 Although there are many benefits to distraction markers, their greatest value is as an important safety tool for you and your business.
 The rest is just the cherry on top!
 Interested in installing distraction markers in your workspace?
 Contact Metropolitan West today to get started!